puppetlabs-toy-chest/puppetlabs-catalog_preview/README.md

 To get started, you'll need:

 * Puppet Enterprise, version 3.8.1 or greater, but less than version 2015.2 (if you are performing migration checking).
+If you are using Puppet FOSS, it must be version 3.8.1 or greater, but less than version 4.0.0 (for migration checking).
 * Two environments:
   * Your current production environment, using the current (or Puppet 3 language) parser.
   * A preview environment, using the future (or Puppet 4 language) parser.

 As mentioned above, if you're performing a migration check, your current production environment should be configured to use the current, or Puppet 3, parser.
 Your preview environment should be pointed at a branch of your current environment and configured to use the future, or Puppet 4, parser.
 Configure which parser each environment uses via the [`parser`][parser_config_38] setting in each environment's `environment.conf`.

 Note that your PE version must be **less than** PE 2015.2 to use this tool for previewing a migration.
 Because starting with 2015.2, PE contains only the "future" parser, if you are running 2015.2 or later, no migration-specific check can be made.
+If you are using the FOSS version, it must be less than 4.0.0.

 ###Installation